phonedude/cs595-s22/assignments/assignment-4.md

 Your "4" directory will have two sub-directories: "framable" and "frame-path-attack", as well a README.md file.
 The README.md file will have all the necessary summary information as well as images to support your findings.

-Your README.md file will also point to two Youtube videos, one for "framable" and one for "frame-pathattack".
+Your README.md file will also point to two Youtube videos, one for "framable" and one for "frame-path-attack".